madd-games/apocalypse/README.md

 If you want to run the engine on Windows and build from a Linux system, we recommend using the MinGW-W64 cross-compiler:
 `i686-w64-mingw32` for 32-bit Windows and `x86_64-w64-mingw32` for 64-bit Windows.

+To build the software for Windows (natively or on Linux), you must specify the `sysroot=` options, which points to a directory which must contains 2 subdirectories: `include/SDL2` and `lib`.
+Also, the tools `tar`, `sed` and `python` (preferable 2.6) must be in the current command search path.
+MingW-W64 has successfully built both 32-bit and 64-bit versions of the program.

 ## Build dependencies
 To build the engine, you need SDL2, GLEW, OpenGL (which should be installed by default), and optionally an OpenCL SDK and OpenAL.

 ## Building a game
+To build a game on Windows, you must actually copy the `Game` directory to the main directory of the Apocalypse source package and run the build script directly.

-To build a game, you should install the SDK - you can do this by running the `install-sdk` script in its directory.
+To build a game on Linux, you should install the SDK - you can do this by running the `install-sdk` script in its directory.
 Next, go to an empty directroy, or a directory that already contains a `Game` subdirectroy you want to build, and run `apoc-setup-workspace`.
 You can then build by running `make` - if there is no `Game` directory, then `make` will automatically generate a template for your game.

 Passing command-line arguments to `apoc-setup-workspace` causes them to be passed to `build.py` when `make` is ran.